 Museum of History in Tashkent

 Many museums serve as a nice place to go when you visit Uzbekistan and its cities of tourist value, such as Samarkand, Bukhara and Khiva.
 They add more value to your tourist itineraries and are offering sometimes a unique opportunity to see how people lived centuries ago.
 So what are you waiting for?
 With so much to do and see in one country, it's time to find the cheapest airline tickets and book your flight as soon as you can!
 We look forward to welcoming you as our guest.
-You can also book best hotels online using online hotel booking system.

 The government is dedicated to develop museums and takes efforts to restore unique monuments of history and culture.
 A good example is the establishment of the spectacular Museum of History of the Temur dynasty in the center of Tashkent, which inspires pride among locals not only for the generous exhibition, but also its architectural massiveness and art design.

 In Uzbekistan, there are museums of different types and profiles.
 Most of them are ethnological museums, describing lifestyles, culture and tradition of people living in a certain territory.
 Another common type is the art museums where works of contemporary and old artists are kept.
 There are also three big museums in the open, the Samarkand, Bukhara and Khiva museums (Ichan Kala).

 Savitski Museum in Nukus